Living As God’s People

 If anyone wishes to come after Me, he must deny himself, and take up his cross daily and follow Me.
 For whoever wishes to save his soul will lose it, but whoever loses his soul for My sake, he is the one who will save it (Luke 9:23,24).

-Through the cross of Christ we have died to sin and received new life, but unless we deny ourselves the fruit of Christ’s life will not be produced in us.
-Taking up our cross is not unavoidable trial, but the daily choice of God’s will over our own.
+Through the cross of Christ we have died to sin and received new life but unless we deny ourselves the fruit of Christ’s life will not be produced in us.
+Taking up our cross is not unavoidable trial but the daily choice of God’s will over our own.
 It means renouncing control of our own life and placing it in the hands of Jesus.
-We have to allow the life of Jesus to be formed in us through the choices we make.
-He will not force us.
-Therefore the faculties of our soul – mind, intellect, wisdom and will need to be submitted to God and the leading of His Spirit.
-We dare not trust in our own strength, wisdom and ability.
-They will only serve as an impediment unless we submit them to God.
+It means putting off the old self and putting on the new self created by God (Ephesians 4:22-24).
+There will be times when God will ask us to do something we don’t want to do.
+At such times we cannot trust our own strength, wisdom and ability.
+These will be obstacles unless we submit them to God.

 And He died for all, so that they who live might no longer live for themselves, but for Him who died and rose again on their behalf (2 Corinthians 5:15).

-We need to deny self to follow Christ so that His life will come to maturity in us.
-This will mean a humble, intentional choice of our will to do God’s will rather than our own and the end of self-importance, self-righteousness, self-dependence, self-vindication, self-pity and our own wisdom.
+Denying ourselves to follow Christ will mean the end of self-importance, self-righteousness, self-dependence, self-vindication, self-pity and our own wisdom.

-Such choices can be painful.
+Such choices can be difficult.
 It could mean choosing a life of humble service for the sake of others over a well-paid and highly regarded career.
 Even Christian ministry can be a hindrance in following Christ if we love our position in the church more than the people of the church.
-Are we content just to be a servant whose praise is from God?
+Will we be content just to be a servant whose praise is from God?

-Denying self and taking up our cross to follow Jesus will be personally painful and may cost our time and resources, health, recreation, sleep and even our families.
+Following Jesus will at times be personally painful and may cost our time and resources, health, recreation, sleep and even our families.
 It is contrary to human nature and will always be inconvenient.
 Whatever would hinder our following Jesus we must put aside.
 As the writer to the Hebrews encourages us:

 Therefore, since we have so great a cloud of witnesses surrounding us, let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us, fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross (Hebrews 12:1,2).

 A word of caution is needed here.
-Denying self and following Christ does not mean we can throw off our responsibilities in this world towards those around us and pursue a ministry of our choice.
-Such a choice could in fact be motivated by selfishness, not the leading of the Holy Spirit.
-Serving Christ cannot be an excuse to not love our neighbour – those closest to us.
+Denying self and following Christ does not mean we can throw off our responsibilities in this world towards those closest to us and pursue a ministry of our choice.
+Such a choice could in fact be motivated by selfishness not the leading of the Holy Spirit.
+Serving Christ cannot be an excuse to not love our neighbour – especially our husband or wife and members of our own family.

 We Are To Be Led By the Holy Spirit